craftingcity/The-Known-World/Prenotes Jan 03 25.md

 ### Intro

 When last we left our heroes, they had traveled to the Temple of Flowers in [[Mountain Hall]] to meet with the renown fiendologist [[Fulton Shepherd]].
-Once arrived, he asked that you remove a group of 'Loyalists' from a local hangout - which you promptly burned to the ground.
+Once arrived, he asked that you remove a group of 'Loyalists' from a local hangout - which you promptly set ablaze.

 ### What does the World Know?